yarg0007/RobotPiServer/README.md

 ## WiFi Setup Raspberry Pi
 ---

+These instructions are needed for setting up wifi, but the host name piece may not be necessary if you use the raspi-config settings to set the host name.
+This is true for Raspbian Buster.

+<details><summary>Legacy Video Setup</summary><p>

 1. Connect to your WiFi network.
 Assumes use of Wi-Pi adapter (taken from Wi_Pi.User_Manual.pdf)
 ```